andersonkrs/malheatmap/README.md

 At first, I made this experiment to play around with some cool Rails features, like [ActiveStorage](https://edgeguides.rubyonrails.org/active_storage_overview.html) and [ActionCable](https://guides.rubyonrails.org/action_cable_overview.html).
 Also, I want to take this opportunity to try web scrapping with Ruby and have a pretty much vanilla Rails experience, which is very different from the apps that I have been working on.

-Building an app from zero to deployment has been a great experience, and I feel all its pain standing up and up from the ground.
+Building an app from zero to deployment has been a great experience, and I feel all its pain standing up from the ground.
 It's taught me a lot about sysadmin tasks, servers, docker, deployment, etc.

 Over the years, I've made several upgrades, adding Turbo, SolidQueue, better caching with Russian Doll caching + HTTP Caching, etc.